chef/automate/components/docs-chef-io/content/automate/ha_non_airgapped_upgrade.md

 ## Upgrade Procedure

-- Execute the `chef-automate upgrade run --upgrade-airgap-bundles` command to upgrade the bundles and deploy it on the respective nodes.
+- Execute the `chef-automate upgrade run --upgrade-airgap-bundles` command to upgrade the bundles and deploy them on the respective nodes.

 - Execute the `chef-automate upgrade run --upgrade-airgap-bundles --skip-deploy` command to update the bundles.
 The *--skip-deploy* flag skips the deployment of these bundles.